 My first impression : High quality PCB ( 100 x 50mm ) , all parts in the kit including 2 power FETs type IRF530N.
 Capacitors are 10nF instead of 100nF as shown in the schematic but that's not a problem.
 The 0.5 turns windings are on the PCB by means of the tubes inside the toroids.
+Supports for the transformers need to be cut out of the pcb.
 Construction is easy but a lowpass filter for each band is mandatory.
 I used the low pass data from W3NQN for a 7 element Chebyshev with standard value silver mica capacitors and T68-6 toroids.
 The provided wire for the power chocke ( 2 turns ) has a weak coating .
 It's better to replace it to avoid shortcuts .Start soldering the small parts and end with the transformers.
 Turn the potentiometer anti clockwise and slowly adjust the bias to aprox.
 3.7V.
 I replaced the FETs by a pair of IOR IRF530N resulting in more stabillety en less input SWR however the input swr is highly effected by the drive power .
 At 5 Watt the swr mounts to over 1:3... .
 Best results with this PA are obtained on CW and FM .

 The test was in the original configuration at 13.8V and 5Watt FM input from my FT-817.
 Max. power was 80 Watt .
 At 3 Watt input the output was about 50 Watt at 20m. but the modulation was as expected distorded in ssb mode at the recommended 2.7V bias voltage.